4 Multivariate Data Analysis

 geom_smooth()

-We can put two layers together like this:
+We can also put two layers together like this:

 house_ed_gdp_joined |>